 2. Connect to a server.

-How To Download and Set Up a VPN in Russia or China
+How To Set Up and Use a VPN in Russia or China

 The most dependable way to secure your connection in Russia or China is by using a VPN with obfuscation technology, which is also compatible with all major devices.
 By hiding VPN traffic as regular internet traffic, services with obfuscation help maintain stable connections to all popular apps and websites.